 Cut around the circle you just traced, leaving a half-inch border.
 Take your scissors and make small cuts from the outside edge of the paper circle up to the circle you traced at half-inch intervals.
 This will make tiny flaps that will lay down around the top of your cone.

-Using the tip of your scissors, make a hole in the middle of your paper circle that is about a half-inch in diameter.
+First, using the tip of your scissors, make a hole in the middle of your paper circle that is about a half-inch in diameter.
 Before adding the top, fill the cone with about a teaspoon each of sesame seeds and loose catnip.

 TIP: For non-cone shapes, I made a hole in the top and inserted a paper cone.
 Just fill with seed and catnip in the same way.